 Costco also has its own Kirkland Signature pack of 90 lenses for $58.99.
 But in true Costco fashion, there are usually offers for buying multiple boxes at once or purchasing larger packs that help you save money.
 For example, buying four boxes of Kirkland Signature contact lenses saves $35, and buying eight boxes saves $95.

 Non-Costco brands can also offer mail-in rebates.
-For example, one offer is to buy five (90-count) boxes of Dailies Total 1 multifocals to receive a $70 mail-in rebate.
+For example, one offer is to buy eight (90-count) boxes of Dailies Total 1 multifocals to receive a $70 mail-in rebate.
 Each box is $109.87, so it’s a significant upfront expense.
 But in exchange for bulk shopping, you save $70 with the rebate.

 You still need a Costco membership to buy contact lenses.
 It’s worth noting that Costco shipping is free for most orders, including optical purchases.
 Additionally, Costco accepts most vision insurance plans.